awsdocs/aws-control-tower-guide/doc_source/automated-provisioning-walkthrough.md

 **Sample automation execution role**

 Here is a sample template you can use to help you set up your automation execution role\.
+You would configure this role in the target accounts\.

 ```
 AWSTemplateFormatVersion: "2010-09-09"